 The artist’s own Sleep Seed inhabits the window space of Atelier Wäscherei, continuously evolving throughout the exhibition period in response to his real-time sleep patterns.

-Body without Narrator (Latent Entity) > WEB > PDF > PRESS > Publication
+Body without Narrator (Latent Entity) > VIDEO > WEB > PDF > Publication

 > Participatory, artificial life form > Global sleep tracking infrastructure > Live simulation, infinite duration, 2025